do-adams/Pkdx/README.md

 # Special Thanks

-A big hug goes out to all those who worked on producing the great [PokeApi](http://pokeapi.co/) and the very helpful [PokeKotlin](https://github.com/PokeAPI/pokekotlin) library, as well as my small but relentless Pokémon Trainer nephew, Sebastianni.
+A big hug goes out to all those who worked on producing the great [PokeApi](http://pokeapi.co/) and the very helpful [PokeKotlin](https://github.com/PokeAPI/pokekotlin) library, as well as to my small but relentless Pokémon Trainer nephew, Sebastianni.